hirosystems/stacks-blockchain-api/readme.md

 ## Local Development

-### Setup PostgreSQL
+### Setup Services

-First, install and run Postgres on your machine.
-Create a database called `stacks_core_sidecar`.
-You may wish to change some connection options in the `.env` file to suit your needs.

-Then, run migrations with `npm run migrate up`.
+First, ensure Docker is installed on your machine.

+Then run `npm run devenv:deploy` which uses docker-compose to deploy the service dependencies (e.g. PostgreSQL, Blockstack core node, etc).

 ### Running the server

 Install dependencies with `npm install`.
-Generate API types with `npm run generate:types`.

-Locally, clone and build [`@blockstack/stacks-transactions`](https://github.com/blockstack/stacks-transactions-js).
-In that repo, run `npm link`.
-In this repo, run `npm link @blockstack/stacks-transactions`.

 To run the server in 'watch' mode (restart for every code change), run `npm run dev:watch`.
 You'll have a server on port 3999.